Updated on July 14, 2021

 You can drive your car on this road only if you are going through the tunnel to East Entrance.
 So then you have to take a right in Canyon Junction (bus stop number 3).
 Or you can drive if you have accommodation in Zion Lodge (stop number 5).

-Above all, see the shuttle schedule on the Park website for the times and dates of this free service.
+Above all, see the shuttle schedule on the Park website for the times and dates of this service.
 The coaches are wheelchair accessible and have room for backpacks, climbing gear, and bicycles.

 While in Zion Canyon, you may get on and off the shuttle as often as you like.

-If you are staying in Springdale, you can take a free shuttle bus from Springdale to Zion, too.
+If you are staying in Springdale, you can take a shuttle bus from Springdale to Zion, too.
 In coordination with the Zion Canyon Shuttle, the Springdale Shuttle will pick up and drop off passengers in the town of Springdale.
-To avoid parking hassles, park in Springdale, and ride the free shuttle to the pedestrian entrance of the park, the closest stop to the Zion Canyon Visitor Center.
+To avoid parking hassles, park in Springdale, and ride the shuttle to the pedestrian entrance of the park, the closest stop to the Zion Canyon Visitor Center.
 You can check hours and stops from Springdale here.

 Zion Shuttle Stops

 So, there are 9 stops on Zion Canyon Scenic Drive.
 Therefore, you can take the bus and get off at any stop.
 Buses ride every 15 minutes, or even more often.
 Below you will find information on which trailhead starts at each stop and what are the best views.
+See the detailed rules on the NPS website.

 1. Visitor Center is located just inside the South Entrance of the park, near Springdale.
-It’s worth to start your visit from the Visitor Center; you can take the latest maps, check the weather, and get information about the trails, and safety on the trails.
+It’s worth starting your visit from the Visitor Center; you can take the latest maps, check the weather, and get information about the trails, and safety on the trails.
 Furthermore, you may check whether the trails have not been closed due to the weather conditions.
 Finally, you can get wilderness permits here.
 The visitor center is open daily during the following hours:

 - Spring: 8:00 a.m. – 6:00 p.m.;